-If you have been wondering how to go green and use less energy, here are some simple DIY clothesline ideas for your home.
-String your clothes out to dry instead of using a dryer will help you save money and natural waste resources.
-There are many ways to create a clothesline with things you already have at home!
 In many parts of the world, clotheslines are still a common sight.
-You hang your laundry on a clothesline and let the sun do the rest of the work!
-A clothesline is an ecological way to handle your laundry, using little electricity and requiring no chemicals or water to operate.
-It saves money, too.
-You can save hundreds of dollars over time when you use the old-fashioned method of drying your clothes in the fresh air.
+You hang your laundry on a clothesline and let the sun do the rest!
+A clothesline is an ecological way to handle your laundry, using little electricity and requiring no chemicals or water.
+However, it's an old-fashioned method of drying your clothes in the fresh air, but it is still a worthy activity.

 Tips To follow before making a DIY clothesline idea: